The White House faces many questions about Biden's health and medical history. Here are some answers

 Jean-Pierre encouraged the public to “connect the dots.”

+Later Monday, O'Connor released a letter with the permission of both Biden and Cannard and confirmed that Cannard had been the neurologist who evaluated the president at each of his three physicals since he took office.

+But most of Cannard's visits to the White House were pursuant to his role as a specialist attached to the White House Medical Unit, treating patients for a wide array of neurological issues at the White House for a dozen years, O'Connor said.

-According to a person familiar with the matter, Cannard makes roughly monthly visits to the White House to support the White House Medical Unit.
-The person spoke on condition of anonymity to discuss private medical matters.
-Cannard made similar trips during the Obama administration, according to visitor logs, and during the Trump administration according to a person familiar with the matter.
+Cannard made similar trips to the White House during the Obama administration, according to visitor logs, and during the Trump administration — which did not publish visitor logs — according to a person familiar with the matter who spoke on condition of anonymity.

 At Monday's news briefing, Jean-Pierre was asked whether Biden could choose to release his full medical records.
 She said the president had “shared a comprehensive medical report that is pretty detailed” and in line with what was provided by former Presidents Barack Obama and George W. Bush.
 Sen. John McCain, in 2008, allowed reporters to review more than 1,100 pages of his medical records when he was running for president at 71, which would have made him the oldest elected president at the time.